Montana close to becoming 1st state to completely ban TikTok

 Montana Attorney General Austin Knudsen urged state lawmakers to pass the bill because he wasn’t sure Congress would act quickly on a federal ban.

-Montana’s ban would not take effect until January 2024 and would be void if Congress passes a ban or if TikTok were no longer tied to the Chinese government.
+“I’m not one to ban private business, but I think this is an extraordinary situation,” he said.
+“This is a business that is controlled by an existential threat and enemy of the United States.”

-The bill would prohibit downloads of TikTok in Montana and would fine any “entity” — an app store or TikTok — $10,000 per day for each time someone “is offered the ability” to access the social media platform or download the app.
-The penalties would not apply to users.
+Montana’s bill would prohibit downloads of TikTok in the state, but any penalties would not apply to users.
+Under the bill, any “entity” – an app store or TikTok – that violates the law would be liable for $10,000 for each violation.
+A violation would occur each time a user accesses TikTok or “is offered the ability” to access the social media platform or download the app.
+An additional $10,000 fine would be imposed each day the violation continues.

+Under the prior version of the bill, internet service providers would have also been liable for any violations.
+That language was scrapped after a lobbyist for AT&T said during a February hearing on the bill that it was “not workable” to put that into effect.

 Opponents argued the bill amounted to government overreach and that residents could easily circumvent the proposed ban by using a Virtual Private Network.
 A VPN encrypts internet traffic and makes it more difficult for third parties to track online activities, steal data and determine a person’s location.